paymentwall/paymentwall.github.io/docs/integration-checkout-subscription.md

 ## Handle pingback

 Every time a user is billed, we will send a new *pingback* to inform you the customer has make a payment for his subscription.
-On your server side, put following code as an online server interface to interact with our *Pingback*:
+On your server side, put the following code as an online server interface to interact with our *Pingback*:

 {% assign codeId = "pingback-listener-dg" %}
 <div class="docs-code" id="{{ codeId }}">